backstage/backstage/plugins/airbrake/README.md

 ## Local Development

-Start this plugin in standalone mode by running `yarn start`.
+Start this plugin in standalone mode by running `yarn start` inside the plugin directory.
 This method of serving the plugin provides quicker iteration speed and a faster startup and hot reloads.
 It is only meant for local development, and the setup for it can be found inside the [/dev](./dev) directory.